 -This is why you have a mat on the floor

 I could go into greater detail about why Buddhists believe in following the 8 precepts while staying at a temple, but that’s a whole other article altogether.
 For now, just be prepared to be respectful and follow these for however long you chose to stay.

-The daily routine of the wat is not too bad, and honestly really soothing once you get into the rhythm of it.
+The daily routine of the Thai forest meditation retreat is not too bad, and honestly really soothing once you get into the rhythm of it.

 The Daily Routine